Discrete dipole approximation codes

+This is a list of software packages for calculating scattering and absorption of light using Discrete dipole approximation (DDA).

-Most of the codes apply to arbitrary-shaped inhomogeneous nonmagnetic particles and particle systems in free space or homogeneous dielectric host medium.
+Most of the software applies to arbitrary-shaped inhomogeneous nonmagnetic particles and particle systems in free space or homogeneous dielectric host medium.
 The calculated quantities typically include the Mueller matrices, integral cross-sections (extinction, absorption, and scattering), internal fields and angle-resolved scattered fields (phase function).
 There are some published comparisons of existing DDA codes.

-General-purpose open-source DDA codes
+General-purpose open-source software

-These codes typically use regular grids (cubical or rectangular cuboid), conjugate gradient method to solve large systems of linear equations, and FFT-acceleration of the matrix-vector products which uses convolution theorem.
+These packages typically use regular grids (cubical or rectangular cuboid), conjugate gradient method to solve large systems of linear equations and FFT-acceleration of the matrix-vector products which uses convolution theorem.
 Complexity of this approach is almost linear in number of dipoles for both time and memory.